mj-ml/mlops-project/readme.md

 The project runs in docker compose, which contains mlflow server and API orchestrating everything.
 The predictions are returned using webserver (flask).

+## ML details
+The algorithm uses random forest taking into account the following features
+- mean temperature in Spain on a given hour (-30 ..
+30 C)
+- day of year (1st of Jan = 1) (1..365)
+- hour of day (1..24)
+it will produce an estimate of total country level load in MWh.

 # Technical guide

 ## Cloud